 What changes with Plantar Fasciitis?

 The term “fasciitis” implies inflammation of the fascia.
 But it is more of a loading issue where the fascia struggles to keep up with the demands placed upon it.
-The harmony between your passive (bones, ligaments, and fascia) and active support structures is disrupted.
+The harmony between your passive (bones, ligaments, and fascia) and active (muscles and tendons) support structures is disrupted.

 -